TheM1ddleM1n/WaddleClient/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ## 📸 Additional Context
 Any other context about the problem?
-Screenshots, videos, or detailed logs are helpful!
+Screenshots, videos, or detailed logs will be helpful!